ShardFenix/DontBeStupid/README.md

 - The game has impenetrable security layers to prevent hacking/cheating.
 - The devs thought of literally every situation.

+This argument can also be applied to everything.
+This is a tell-tale sign that your argument sucks:
+- It's ok for this champ to be permanently invincible and have 1-hit kills, because that's his kit.
+- It's ok to exploit this infinite health bug, because it's in the game.
+- It's ok for people to use aimhack/wallhack, because it's in the game.

 Needless to say, if you believe all of those things, you're pretty fucking stupid.

 A variant of this is the more seldomly used "Learn to adapt."

+## Loss Aversion